StiglCZ/engine/readme.md

 is preety much always incompatible with that.

 ### Contents of the files
- - .hh files are contained in this as the .cc files                                        <br>
+By the way, this engine uses .hh instead of .hpp and .cc instead of .cpp for anything, but the main file(entrypoint) <br>
 `program.cpp` - Contains primarily main loop and some init code                             <br>
-`scripting.cc`- Contains scripting utils(loading script, getting its subfunctions, etc.)   <br>
+`scripting.cc`- Contains scripting funcs like loading script, getting its subfunctions, etc.<br>
-`renderer.cc` - Contains the rendering, such as matrix-vector multiplication etc.          <br>
+`renderer.cc` - Contains the rendering funcs, such as matrix-vector multiplication etc.     <br>
-`math.cc`     - Might contain custom functions if the clib shoudln't be required           <br>
+`math.cc`     - Might contain custom functions on some ports(and maxmin function rn)        <br>
-`native.cc`   - Contains native rendering bindings(and somewhat input)                     <br>
+`native.cc`   - Handles IO operations currently using only x11                              <br>
-`audio.cc`    - Script playing audio using OpenAL(tm)                                      <br>
+`audio.cc`    - Script playing audio using OpenAL(and sndfile)                              <br>
-`file.cc`     - Mainly model loading, and also file utils                                  <br>
+`file.cc`     - Mainly model loading, and some other file utils                             <br>
 `types.cc`    - Extension for `types.hh` and utilities for matrixes such as rotation        <br>
-`mscript.cc`  - Startup script for the engine, it should load and set up all the other ones<br>
+`mscript.cc`  - Startup script for the engine, it should load and set up all the other ones <br>
-`Makefile`    - Simple script for building the engine                                      <br>
+`Makefile`    - Script for building the engine                                              <br>

 Didn't find the file you were searching for? <br>
 You might want to check the [utilities readme](utilities/utilities.md) or the [components readme](game/game.md)

-### Source files storing big amounts memory

-`native.cc`    - About 1KiB, mainly windowing stuff<br>
-`audio.cc`     - OpenAL eats about 5.7MiB of memory<br>
-`scripting.cc` - Handlers list                     <br>

 ### Method of storing most of the data

-This engine has its own proprietary filetypes, each for different use, but the thing stays the same, the file consists of:
+This engine has its own proprietary filetypes, each for different use, but the storing way stays the same, and that is:

 `size of elements`               - Commonly an ushort <br>
     `size of element(if needed)` - Commonly 1 byte(X) <br>
         `element`                - X bytes long       <br>

 ### Contributing
-I will be glad for every contribution, in form of pull request, as long as you folow these details:
+I will be glad for every contribution, in form of pull request, as long as you folow these rules and details:
 [Contributing rules](CONTRIBUTING.md)

 ### Why does this project use partialy python?